audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-A plug-in for performing the same task as the Time Shift Tool in Audacity, without using a mouse.
+A plugin for performing the same task as the Time Shift Tool in Audacity, without using a mouse.
 The effect works thus: if the shift value is positive, silence is inserted before the selection.
 If the shift value is negative, audio is removed from the start of the selection.
 If your selected track is mono, set the value in the left/mono edit field, if your track is stereo, set the values in both the left/mono and right channel shift value fields.
 Setting slightly different values in both fields when you have a stereo track can be used for special effect.

 Note that positive shifts can lead to the audio being truncated at the right edge when shifting a stereo track.
 To avoid this, split the stereo track using the Track Drop-down Menu, select each track in turn and apply the shift you want using the Mono/left channel shift field.
 If the audio starts after time zero and is preceded by empty space, convert the empty space to silence with Project > Quick Mix in legacy Audacity up to and including version 1.3.13.
 In current Audacity, select the track, press J, then press SHIFT + HOME, then Generate > Silence.
 This prevents truncation of the audio providing there is sufficient silence at the start of the track.